 There are 4 sections of self-adhesive tape (left, right, top, and bottom) to apply.

 They’re easy to remove, however, when replacement time comes around.
-As the purifier includes a 12-month supply, you’ll be all set quite some time!
+As the purifier includes a 12-month supply, you’ll be all set for quite some time!
 I do like very much how they included enough pet filters to match the 12-month life expectancy of the HEPA and AOC filters.

 2. Reusable (washable) prefilter